daphnedemekas/prisoners-dilemma/README.md

 - Fast learners converge quickly but may not find optimal strategies
 - Slow learners take longer but may achieve better long-term outcomes

-## Technical Details

-### Active Inference Framework

-The agents use the active inference framework, which includes:

-1. **State Inference**: Agents infer the current state of the game
-2. **Policy Selection**: Agents choose actions based on expected free energy
-3. **Learning**: Agents update their transition models based on experience
-4. **Action Sampling**: Actions are sampled from policy distributions

 ### Reward Structure

 The Prisoner's Dilemma reward structure: